dty1er/kubectl-skew/README.md

 Because kubernetes development is fast, it is not easy to follow the latest kubectl.
 `kubectl ver check` cheks if kubectl update is available.

+Also, `kubectl-ver` can do all "kubectl version" can do.
+You can use `kubectl ver` command as an complete alternative to `kubectl version`.

 ## Installation